jeffreycwitt/hn202/docs/pelnary.md

 {:.rquestion}
 Now that we've had several plenaries, let's focus on making connections.
 Can you identify a point of intersection or connection between the material discussed today and any of our previous plenaries?
 Explain the connection you see and why it feels significant?

+# Plenary 6 (Fri, March 22)
+## Medieval Judaism - Dr. Yitzhak Melamedser

+{:.rquestion}
+We spent some time discussing Medieval Jewish communities and their relationship to Christian Communities before Spring Break.
+Do you see any connections between our discussion and material discussed by Dr. Melamedser?
+Explain any connection you see.

+{:.rquestion}
+Based on today's plenary, what would be a good multiple choice quiz or exam question?
+Tell us why this would be a good question that captures a significant point raised in today's lecture.